katherinemillar02/katherinemillar02/README.md

 • 🌱 I’m currently trying to learn more R: particularly simulations, functions and improving my knowledge in statistical analysis.

-• 👀 Like: genetics, R and flies
+• 👀 Like: genetics and R